-Sustainable Aquaculture – Distance Learning (MSc/PGDip) 2017 entry
+Sustainable Aquaculture – distance learning (PGDip/MSc) 2021 entry

-The MSc/PGDip in Sustainable Aquaculture offers a range of part-time, e-learning, postgraduate-level modules which aim to develop students' critical understanding of the development and principles of aquaculture.
+The PGDip/MSc in Sustainable Aquaculture offers a range of part-time, e-learning, postgraduate-level modules which aim to develop students' critical understanding of the development and principles of aquaculture.

-18 months part time (PGDip); two years part time (MSc)
+Minimum 18 months part time, maximum four years part time (PGDip); minimum two years part time, maximum five years part time (MSc)

 The qualifications listed are indicative minimum requirements for entry.
 Some academic Schools will ask applicants to achieve significantly higher marks than the minimum.
 Obtaining the listed entry requirements will not guarantee you a place, as the University considers all aspects of every application including, where applicable, the writing sample, personal statement, and supporting documents.